tsl143/itsopensource/content/blog/clojure-introduction-features/index.md

 All the above features supported by Clojure make it a dialect of it.

-***4. Runtime Polymorphism:*** Note that Polymorphism isn’t just for object-oriented programming (OOP) languages.
-The systems which support runtime polymorphism are easier to change, extend and also, handles different data-types with a uniform interface.
+***4. Runtime Polymorphism:***  The systems which support runtime polymorphism are easier to change, extend and are able to handle different data-types with a uniform interface.
+Polymorphism isn’t just for object-oriented programming (OOP) languages.
 Clojure supports polymorphism in different ways :

 1. Proxy: It supports the generation of implementations of Java Interfaces in Clojure.
 2. Multimethods: Clojure supports sophisticated runtime polymorphism through a multimethod system that supports dispatching on types, values, attributes and metadata of, and relationships between, one or more arguments.